 YOUTHFUL PORPOISE

-Celia Erickson and Will Schragis went to graduate school together.
-They each spent a decade in the wine and spirits industry—Celia as a sommelier, Will as a brand manager and cellar consultant.
-They love working together, even if they don’t have that much in common… except for one thing: they both really love Ligurian Vermentino.
+Celia Erickson and Will Schragis met in graduate school and went on to spend a decade each in the wine and spirits industry—Celia as a sommelier, Will as a brand manager and cellar consultant.
+They’ve always enjoyed working together, despite having little in common—except for one thing: a deep love for Ligurian Vermentino, and a long-standing dream to bottle their own.

-In 2024, they tasted (they think) every Ligurian Vermentino at Vinitaly and fell for one bottle at a the consortium’s table.
-The next day, they met Ludovico Berta—or “Ludo,” as they now call him.
-His family winery is tiny (Small Victories imports their wine now), but his estate can only spare a few hundred bottles a year for the U.S.
+In 2024, they tasted nearly every Ligurian Vermentino at Vinitaly before falling for a single bottle poured at the consortium’s table.
+The next day, they met its winemaker: Ludovico Berta—or Ludo, as he’s now known.
+His family estate, Fontanacota, is tiny, and could only spare a few hundred bottles a year for export.
+The connection was right—but the volume wasn’t.

-Youthful Porpoise is a playful pipe dream made possible by this portfolio.
-It’s designed to approach fine wine the way a focused spirits brand might approach the market: one vision, one story—easy to understand and easy to love.
+Youthful Porpoise is a playful pipe dream made real—a wine built like a focused spirits release: one vision, one story, one unmistakable bottle.
+Easy to understand.
+Even easier to love.

 The Wine